-The primary GIS datasets required to assess the risk to source water quality from forestry activities in the Clackamas River watershed are the extent and intensity of forest practices extracted from the Forest Service Activity Tracking System (FACTS) and vulnerable soils and landslide areas.
+The primary GIS datasets required to assess the risk to source water quality from forestry activities in the Clackamas River watershed are the extent and intensity of forest practices extracted from the FACTS and FERNS databases and vulnerable soils and landslide areas.
 The following sections describe these datasets in more detail, including any major data limitations that are important to keep in mind when interpreting the GIS forestry activities risk analysis results.
 Documentation on all datasets used in the analyses can be found in Table 1.
 Herrera converted all GIS datasets used in the forestry activities risk analysis to the Oregon State Plane North HARN 83 map projection, with both the vertical and horizontal datum measured in feet.